EddieEldridge/dac-ago-docs/content/factions/Dorwinion/index.md

 ---
 title: "Dorwinion"
 subtitle: "The heady vintage of the great gardens of Dorwinion… a land of vines in ’the burning South.’"
+description: "The heady vintage of the great gardens of Dorwinion… a land of vines in ’the burning South.’"
 ---

 {{< audio "dorwinion_stratmap_01.mp3" >}}